HP Envy 17 review: An affordable big-screen workstation replacement

 There's much to like about the keyboard.
 First, the large, bold, white keycap graphics are very easy to read, and there's a two-stage white backlight.
 The numeric keypad comprises full-width keys, while the left and right cursor keys are similarly full-sized, but the up and down keys are half-height.

 The keys themselves are made from soft-touch plastic and feel very pleasant to the touch.
 Combined with a crisp and precise 1.5mm of travel, it makes for an enjoyable typing experience.
-There is a little give in the keyboard deck in the middle, but it's nothing excessive and didn't get in the way of my work rate.
+There is a little give in the keyboard deck in the middle, but it's nothing excessive and didn't get in the way of our work rate.

 At 125 x 80mm, the touchpad is relatively small for such a large laptop, but the surface is perfectly smooth and reacts well to taps, swipes, and all the other Windows gestures you care to try.
 The click-action on the lower half of the pad is precise and sharp and not overly loud.